How to Reduce Uncertainty in TLD Measurements.

 Harshaw TLD Cards

-Do you consider fade when you are calibrating your TLD system and performing readings for dose?
+Do you consider fade when calibrating your TLD system and performing dose readouts?

 Reducing Short-Term Uncertainty

-If you are using the automatic calibration feature in the Model 6600 or 8800 with LiF:Mg,Ti material then this issue is not of concern because the timing is kept consistent between the anneal, exposure and readout.
+If you are using the automatic calibration feature in the Harshaw Model 6600 or 8800 with LiF:Mg,Ti material, fade timing is kept consistent between anneal, exposure, and readout.
+This controlled workflow minimizes variability.

-Please see our Website Disclaimer in the footer of this page for legal information regarding this blog.
+Thank you for reading.
+Please provide your feedback using the form below.
+Refer to our Website Disclaimer in the footer of this page for legal information.

 Share this post